FyraLabs-Graveyard/wiki-old/docs/package-management.md

 AppImages are an another form of distro-agnostic packages.
 Its package are served in a single binary which means that the end user does not need to install anything else to use the software.

 ## Snaps
 Snap is a sandboxed package solution by Canonical.
 They are similar to Flatpaks, but currently only has 1 centralized repository from Snapcraft.
+It is the secondary package manager for Ubuntu.